 Personal information management

 BlackBerry 10 includes several core applications that can help you manage your personal information.
 Many of these apps provide features that users have come to expect from modern smartphones.
-The Calendar application lets you keep track of meetings, appointments, and so on, while the Contacts application gives you a central location to store information for all of your personal and professional contacts.
-BlackBerry 10 also includes other PIM apps, such as the Remember application, which lets you store a set of notebooks where you can add tasks and other list-type information.
+The BlackBerry Calendar app lets you track meetings, appointments, and so on, while the Contacts app gives you a central location to store information for all of your personal and professional contacts.
+BlackBerry 10 also includes other PIM apps, such as the BlackBerry Remember app, which lets you store a set of notebooks where you can add tasks and other list-type information.

 Each PIM API consists of several classes that are used to represent the data for the corresponding PIM app.
 For example, the Contacts API includes classes such as Contact, ContactOnlineStatus, ContactPhoto, and so on.
 You can use these classes to specify the details of a particular entry in the app.
 The Contact class represents a single contact, the ContactPhoto class represents the photo that's associated with a contact, and so on.